Tag: virtualbox

 • Understanding VirtualBox Internal Network Adapters

-When you create an “Internal Network” in VirutalBox, three things happen.
+When you create an “Internal Network” in VirutalBox, three things happen behind the scenes.

-3. A network cable connects the switch and network card together.
+3. A virtual network cable connects the VM’s adapter to the virtual switch.

 You can see I created a switch with the name of “mynetwork”.
 You attach any other VMs to the same switch by using the same name.
 Ensure the spelling is correct or you’ll be creating a different switch.

-enp0s3 is the interface where you would assign an IP address.
+In this example, the interface enp0s3 has that MAC, so this is the one you would assign an IP address to.

 A physical network card has a hardware MAC filter.
 Your network card only accepts frames addressed to its own MAC address, broadcasts, and multicasts it subscribes to.
 Any other frame it sees on the wire gets dropped.
 In VirtualBox this is “deny all” under promiscuous mode, which is the default.
 This is correct and how a network should operate.